TUTI254/jp-rentals/README.md

 - then run `pip install -r requirements.txt` to install all neccessary dependancies
 -
 - start server : `streamlit run app.py`

+also note you need to have a Mysql db for this to work and tweak it to fit your project